Lokeshwaranramu/NettyServer/README.md

 # NettyServer
 NettyHTTPServer
-Problem: To create a java netty server that accepts the json object.
+Problem: To create a java netty http server that accepts the json object.

 Procedure: I have installed the netty server in the debian development machine.